redhat-openstack/openstack-puppet-modules/README.md

 #### What the cassandra::firewall_ports class affects

-* Optionally configures the firewall for the cassandra related network ports.
+* Optionally configures the firewall for the Cassandra related network ports.

 #### What the cassandra::java class affects